teamplify/teamplify-runner/README.md

 fi

-# The final step, which is optional, but recommended.
-Add your code that
+# The final step is optional but recommended.
+Add your code so that would
-# would sync contents of $BACKUP_LOCATION to a physically remote location.
+# sync contents of $BACKUP_LOCATION to a physically remote location.
 #
 #   ... add your backups sync code below:
 ```